itdxer/neupy/site/2015/09/21/password_recovery.rst

         return dhnet

-If you are already read :ref:`Discrete Hopfield Network tutorial <discrete-hopfield-network>`, you must know that if we add only one vector into the network we will get it dublicated or with reversed signs in the whole matrix.
+If you are already read :ref:`Discrete Hopfield Network tutorial <discrete-hopfield-network>`, you should know that if we add only one vector into the network we will get it dublicated or with reversed signs in the whole matrix.
 To make it little bit secure we can add the noize into the network.
 For this reason we define one additional parameter ``noize_level`` into the function.
 It control number of randomly generated binary vectors.